 You don’t know if that person will email you back until you finally email them—you can assume they’re too busy and don’t have the time, but you don’t know until you try.
 And maybe you’ll wake up to a life-changing email within the following week.

 You don’t know if that company is hiring for your dream position—you can assume they aren’t since you don’t see a job posting, but you don’t know until you try.
-Maybe someone put in their resignation letter today and the position is yours for the taking or the company would be interested in creating a new position just for you.
+Maybe someone put in their resignation letter today and the position is yours for the taking.
+Or maybe the company would be interested in creating a new position just for you.

 The joy of the pursuit helps alleviate the sting of rejection.